92levig/googlecl/README.txt

 For help with the configuration file, see README.config

 1.1 README style
-Wiki markup, is used occasionally in this document:
+Wiki markup is used occasionally in this document:
   * The '`' character is marks example commands.
   * '*' denotes an entry in a list (such as this one).